 If you’re aged 16-19 and you are committed to working in the film industry, then this is the opportunity for you.
 We’re looking for 66 of the nation’s most promising young filmmakers to take part in a two week film academy project in which you will work with top industry professionals to make short films.
 You will also have masterclasses with top filmmakers and learn a craft specialism, such as directing or sound.
 The academy is open to those who enrol in one of the regional film academies and to others who have the necessary talent and enthusiasm.

 The residential will take place from 9-20 April 2017 at the NFTS and at Lane End Conference centre nearby, with a pre-weekend residential of activities on 11 and 12 March at the same venues, so if you want to take part you must be available on all those dates.

-Candidates for Screenwriting have an earlier application deadline, because

-  they will be writing the scripts for the short films and will additionally

-  attend a weekend course at the NFTS on 10/11 December 2016.
+Candidates for Screenwriting have an earlier application deadline, because they will be writing the scripts for the short films and will additionally attend a weekend course at the NFTS on 10/11 December 2016.

-  The costs associated with the craft residential are for your travel to and

-  from the residentials and a means tested fee payable on invitation should

-  your application be accepted.
+The costs associated with the craft residential are for your travel to and from the residentials and a fee that ranges from £0 to £420 (depending on your financial circumstances) should your application be accepted.

 To apply for this one-off opportunity you should: